Khrystyna/what-i-read/README.md

 </div>
 <hr>

 Hi, my fellow reader!
-My name is Khrystyna, welcome to my book reading cabinet!
+My name is Khrystyna Skvarok and this is my small digital library!

 <a href="https://khrystyna.github.io/what-i-read/">👉 Here 👈</a> you can find a list of books I have read (and i think are interesting to share), I am reading and will be reading soon.
 I believe it tells a lot about you - what makes you spark, what is important to you, how you see this world and life around you.